yeoleutkarsh/ALU_8_BIT_SV_TB/README.md

 | **Shift Left (SHL)**  | Shifts bits of a left by one  | `a << 1`   |
 | **Shift Right (SHR)** | Shifts bits of a right by one | `b >> 1`   |

+# **4) Verification Plan (Short Version)**
+  - The 8-bit ALU was verified using a SystemVerilog testbench designed in a UVM-like structure to ensure correct functionality across all operations.
+  - Verification Components:
+    i.
+Generator: Creates random and directed test inputs (a, b, sel, en). ii.
+Driver: Applies these inputs to the ALU DUT (Design Under Test). iii.
+Monitor: Observes ALU inputs and outputs. iv.
+Scoreboard: Calculates the expected result for each operation and compares it with the DUT output.